 **Must be an existing Lead Market Maker ETP in order to submit this application for a green sheet posting

-The NYSE and NYSE Arca Retail Liquidity programs promote cost savings through price improvement for individual investors on retail order flow for securities that trade on the NYSE and NYSE Arca markets.
+The NYSE and NYSE National Retail Liquidity programs promote cost savings through price improvement for individual investors on retail order flow for securities that trade on the NYSE and NYSE National markets.
 Offering price improvement for retail orders within an exchange environment offers individual investors new economic incentives and provides greater transparency, liquidly and competition in the U.S. cash equities marketplace.
 The program can be utilized by retail firms directly as well as by the brokers that service retail order flow providers.
-The NYSE Retail Liquidity Program is available for NYSE-listed securities and the NYSE Arca Retail Liquidity Program is available for all other exchange-listed securities.

 A Retail Order is an agency that originates from a natural person and is submitted to the Exchange by an RMO.
 The order cannot originate from a trading algorithm or any other computer methodology.
-The Retail Order interacts with RPIs and other available orders that are priced better than the contra-side PBBO.
-Both NYSE and NYSE Arca send an indicator to both the NYSE XDP and SIP feeds when RPIs are available, indicating the side of the interest but not the size.
+The Retail Order interacts with Retail Price Improvement (RPI) orders and other available orders that are priced better than the contra-side PBBO.
+RPI orders may be sent by RLPs or any other market participant.
+NYSE sends an indicator to both the NYSE XDP and SIP feeds when RPIs are available, indicating the side of the interest but not the size.